 Turning on GoogleVision integration for image uploads, which has options to block images containing graphic or adult content

 All of these features are optional to choose, so you have the total flexibility in what to apply in your specific case.
-Let us know which kind of features you are currently missing - but would find useful - by opening feature requests in our Github repository (link).
+Let us know which kind of features you are currently missing - but would find useful - by opening feature requests in our Github repository.

 For law enforcement: We sometimes receive requests from law enforcement to remove content from certain Rocket.Chat instances.
-We have published guidelines for law enforcement (link), how we deal with requests and what to consider before submitting a request to us as the legal entity behind Rocket.Chat.
+We have published guidelines for law enforcement, how we deal with requests and what to consider before submitting a request to us as the legal entity behind Rocket.Chat.

 In summary: In most cases, we cannot remove the majority of content, because it is outside of our control on servers we do not have (and do not want) access to.
 If the content in question is on our Open Server, we remove it if it is a breach of our code of conduct or if we are compelled by a law enforcement request.
-For servers hosted by us and under control of our customers, we remove content after notifying and in collaboration with the instance owner.
-For questions or contact, please use email@example.com
+For servers hosted by us and under control of our customers, we remove content after notifying and in collaboration with the customer or directly as a violation of our terms of service.
+For questions or contact, please use [email protected]

 For reporters and media requests: Are you researching for an article about Rocket.Chat or where Rocket.Chat plays a role?